Murphy bed: Designs and models

-Most Murphy beds do not have box springs.
+Few Murphy beds have box springs.
 Instead, the mattress usually lies on a wood platform or wire mesh and is held in place so as not to sag when in a closed position.
 The mattress is attached to the bed frame, often with elastic straps to hold the mattress in position when the unit is folded upright.
 Pistons-lifts or torsion springs make modern Murphy beds easy to lower and raise.

 Since the first model several other variations and designs have been created, including: sideways-mounted Murphy beds, Murphy bunk beds, and solutions that include other functions.
-Murphy beds with tables or desks that fold down when the bed is folded up are popular, and there are also models with sofas and shelving solutions.
+Murphy beds exist with tables or desks that fold down when the bed is folded up, and there are also models with sofas and shelving solutions.

 Risks

 If not secured or used properly, a Murphy bed could collapse on the operator.
 A 1945 court case in Illinois found that a tenant assumed the risk of injury from a wall bed installed in a rented inn room.
 In 1982, a drunk man suffocated inside a closed Murphy bed, and two women were entrapped and suffocated by an improperly installed wall bed in 2005.
 A 2014 lawsuit alleged that a defective Murphy bed led to the death of a Staten Island man.
+In April 2022, Bestar Wall Beds of Quebec, Canada, recalled 129,000 beds in the United States and 53,000 beds in Canada after a 79-year-old woman was killed and 60 others injured by falling beds.
+Later that year, Cyme Tech, also of Quebec, Canada, recalled 8,200 beds after 146 reports of falling beds resulting in 62 injuries.